-#3: Collarbone-Length Waves with Deep Side Part
+#64: Collarbone-Length Waves with Deep Side Part

 A long bob is one of the best hairstyles for long faces.
-This bob cut will fabulous if you ask your hairstylist for subtle angle and subtle graduation.
-I love how the waves fall into the shape easily, and the weight is properly distributed to accent the style.
-This look is good for women with thin faces and with naturally wavy hair.
+This bob cut will be fabulous if you ask your hairstylist for a subtle angle and graduation.
+I love how the waves fall into shape easily, and the weight is properly distributed to accent the style.
+This look is good for women with thin faces and naturally wavy hair.
 Or, ladies with straight hair who want a style that easily falls into place without too much styling and is structured and defined.

-#4: Beautiful Long Balayage Hairstyle
+#65: Beautiful Long Balayage Hairstyle

 You can never go wrong with a long balayage hairstyle.
-If you’re looking for dimension then opt for this trendy hairstyle.
+If you’re looking for dimension, then opt for this trendy hairstyle.
 By keeping your base dark, this color will be low-maintenance.
 Adding some heavier blonde around the face will make your color pop!

-#5: Curly Crop for Big Foreheads
+#66: Curly Crop for Big Foreheads

-#6: Tousled Curly Shag for Fine Hair
+#67: Tousled Curly Shag for Fine Hair

 The tousled curly shag is one of the most effortless haircuts that balances facial features and creates fullness, even for fine hair.
 It accentuates certain facial features like the cheekbones and draws attention to your eyes.
-Scrunch your damp hair with a bit of Bodifying Foam by Nioxin mixed with a few drops of Olaplex Bonding Oil and use a diffuser to dry.
+Scrunch your damp hair with a bit of Bodifying Foam by Nioxin mixed with a few drops of Olaplex Bonding Oil, and use a diffuser to dry.

-#7: Before and After: Medium-Length Shag with Choppy Bangs
+#68: Before and After: Medium-Length Shag with Choppy Bangs

 A medium-length shag with choppy bangs is a great hairstyle to shorten a long face while simultaneously creating the ideal oval face shape with perfect face-framing layers.
-Choppy bangs will help break up your harsh lines and facial features while shortening the forehead.
+Choppy bangs help break up your harsh lines and facial features while shortening the forehead.

-#8: Blunt Bob with a Subtle Side Part
+#69: Alluring Blunt Bob with a Subtle Side Part